Drunk Driving – The Complete Guide for Those about to Be Prosecuted

 At present, an increasing number of drivers are explaining to police officers that they are afraid to undergo testing due to the rising prevalence of the coronavirus.
 Recent court decisions show that this excuse is not particularly convincing and, hence, it should be avoided.

-Despite the great importance of real-time lawyer advice, and although a person usually has the right to consult a lawyer when he is suspected of an offense – when suspected of drunk driving, this right is limited to a short phone call, because the delay may render the test useless.
+Despite the great importance of real-time lawyer advice, and although a person usually has the right to consult a lawyer when they are suspected of an offense, when suspected of drunk driving, this right is limited to a short phone call, because the delay may render the test useless.

 What Should You Do If You Are Caught Driving Drunk?

 Anyone caught driving drunk can perform a number of actions that will help his lawyer deal with the evidence in later stages.
 If caught driving drunk, look out for problematic conduct on the part of the police officers:

 - Document the incident using your mobile phone, or give your phone to another person who is with you.
 This will allow the lawyer to check whether procedures were carried out correctly, including the various examinations.